xelinx/readme-generator/Develop/README.md

   # README Generator

+  ## Description
-  ## Generate a professional README through user input.
+  Generate a professional README from user input

   ---
   ## Table of Contents
   - [Installation](#installation)